-U.S. Navy Veteran John H. Windom is the executive director for the U.S. Department of Veterans Affairs (VA) Office of Electronic Health Record Modernization.
+U.S. Navy Veteran John H. Windom is the executive director for the Department of Veterans Affairs (VA) Office of Electronic Health Record Modernization.
 In that role, he leads VA’s effort to improve the delivery of Veteran health care by creating an interoperable electronic health record (EHR) solution across VA and the Department of Defense (DOD).
 This new EHR solution facilitates the secure transfer of active-duty service members’ health records as they transition to Veteran status, improving data analysis capabilities and leading to better health outcomes.
-He successfully led the multi-billion-dollar acquisition of the EHR solution over the past year under the former Program Executive Office construct.
+He also successfully led the multibillion-dollar acquisition of the EHR solution under the former Program Executive Office construct.

 Eddie C. Riley

-Riley is on a temporary assignment from the Office of the Secretary, where as the director of administrative operations he leads human resources, budget, logistics, acquisition and IT and provides overall support to VA’s top leadership.
-Prior to assignment, he served as the director of VA’s Veteran Employment Services Office.
+Riley previously served in the Office of the Secretary, where as the director of administrative operations he led human resources, budget, logistics, acquisition and information technology and provided overall support to VA’s top leadership.
+He has also served as the director of VA’s Veteran Employment Services Office.
 There, he was responsible for expanding and enhancing recruitment programs to increase the percentage of Veteran employees in VA and the federal workforce.